 4. Make a plan, check your budget, and allocate your resources.

 Before you launch any kind of marketing campaign, you should have a plan.
 How often will you update your Facebook page?
 What will you tweet about?
-When will you post to LinkedIn?
+When will you post to Linkedin?
 Will you use social media to broadcast your content, or are you trying to build relationships?
 Social media marketing requires a significant investment of time, and this is what trips up most small business owners.
 It all seems so fast and easy, but the reality is that an effective social media marketing campaign requires a clear strategy and diligent attention to making updates.

 Before you dive in to social media, review your budget and consider hiring a marketing professional.
-If there’s a high learning curve, if you want to establish several social media profiles simultaneously, or if you’re simply strapped for time, then it makes sense to hand these tasks off to someone else so you can focus on running your business.
+If there’s a high learning curve, if you want to establish several social media profiles simultaneously, or if you’re simply strapped for time, then it makes sense to hand off these tasks to someone else so you can focus on running your business.

 5. Start slowly and build a meaningful presence.